Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/essay.md

 It also matters for how SignWriting should be understood.

-The core claim of this essay is simple:
+The core claim is simple:

 > writing is not inherently linear